Food Security

 Food Insecurity Increases in San Bernardino County

 Food insecurity is not having consistent access to enough food for an active, healthy life.
-It reflects both the quantity and quality of food in a household, as people may decide to go without food or purchase less expensive, and also less healthy, food.
-Food insecurity can also cause increased stress, requiring families to choose between food and other essentials such as housing, utilities, transportation and medical care.
-People who are food insecure are disproportionally affected by diet-sensitive chronic diseases such as diabetes and high blood pressure, and according to research, food insecurity is also linked to many adverse effects to overall health.
-1 For children, research shows an association between food insecurity and delayed development; risk of chronic illnesses like asthma and anemia; and behavioral problems like hyperactivity, anxiety and aggression.
-2 This indicator reports data from the national annual food security survey, including both low food security (reduced quality, variety or desirability of diet) and very low food security (food intake is reduced and normal eating patterns are disrupted because the household lacks money and other resources for food).
+It reflects both the quantity and quality of food in a household, as people may decide to go without food or purchase less expensive food, which may be less healthy.
+Food insecurity can also cause increased stress, requiring families to choose between food and other essentials such as housing, utilities, transportation, and medical care.
+People who are food insecure are disproportionally affected by diet-sensitive chronic diseases such as diabetes and high blood pressure.
+And, according to research, food insecurity is linked to many adverse effects on overall health.[1]
+For children, research shows an association between food insecurity and delayed development in young children; higher risk of chronic illnesses like asthma and anemia; and behavioral problems like hyperactivity, anxiety, and aggression in school-age children.[2]
+This indicator reports data from the national annual food security survey, including both low food security (reduced quality, variety, or desirability of diet) and very low food security (food intake is reduced and normal eating patterns are disrupted because the household lacks money and other resources for food).

 TREND

-Food insecurity in the Riverside-San Bernardino metro area had been on a downward trend until 2019, when the region experienced a marked increase in the percentage of households experiencing food insecurity.
-The prevalence of food insecurity dropped from 14.3% in 2015 to 9.9% in 2016 with slight fluctuation through 2018.
-In 2019, the percentage of households that were food insecure jumped to 13.4%, driven largely by an increase in the percentage of households with low food security, while the percentage of families with very low food security stayed roughly the same.
+Food insecurity in the Riverside-San Bernardino metro area has been on an upward trend since 2019, when the region experienced a marked increase in the percent of households experiencing food insecurity.
+Between 2018 and 2019 the percentage of Riverside-San Bernardino households that were food insecure jumped from 9.8% to 13.4% and has continued to increase since then, reaching 15.7% in 2021.
+The increase in the prevalence of food insecurity in the Riverside-San Bernardino metro area has been driven largely by an increase in the share of households with low food security, while the percentage of families with very low food security stayed roughly the same.

 GEOGRAPHIC DETAIL